skabeo/blog-app/README.md

 # 📖 Blog_app <a id="about-project"></a>

-**Blog_app** is a website that allows users to post a blog, like and comment on a post.
+**Blog_app** repo is a robust and user-friendly web application designed to empower individuals to express their thoughts and ideas through the creation of engaging blog posts.
+With an intuitive interface, users can effortlessly compose, edit, and publish their content, reaching a wider audience in an instant.

 ## 🛠 Built With <a id="built-with"></a>